Rohith01/flutter_platter_story_genie/README.md

 #Change following values
 1. Package Name
 2. Google Signin and Captcha Keys - kWebRecaptchaSiteKey and kGoogleSigninClientId at lib/core/constants.dart
-3. Gemini API Key at lib/core/constants.dart
-2. Algolia AppId and API Keys - kAlgoliaAppId and kAlgoliApiKey at lib/core/constants.dart.
+3. Algolia AppId and API Keys - kAlgoliaAppId and kAlgoliApiKey at lib/core/constants.dart.
 Get it from [https://www.algolia.com/]

 # Get dependencies